RTEMS/rtems-docs/bsp_howto/ata.rst

 ATAIO_SET_MULTIPLE_MODE.
 Each ATA driver ioctl() call generates an ATA request which is appended to the appropriate controller queue depending on ATA device the request belongs to.
-If appended request is single request in the controller’s queue then ATA driver event is generated.
+If appended request is single request in the controller's queue then ATA driver event is generated.

 ATA driver task which manages queue of ATA driver events is core of ATA driver.
 In current driver version queue of ATA driver events implemented